January 28, 2022

 Specifically, this generally means:

-They often have lower minimum balances or no minimum balance at all.
+They often have a lower minimum balance or no minimum balance at all.

 They often have lower fees in general and no monthly maintenance fees.

-They usually have a way for parents to oversee spending activity.
+They usually have a way for parents to oversee and control spending activity.

 They usually require a joint owner who is over 18 (a parent or guardian).